 Helbing Lipp Recny Architects came along side of Columbia and redesigned the concept to keep church options open and to create a realistic phasing plan that would allow the church full use of its existing facility while building the new.

-Phase II would allow the church to replace the inefficient older three story educational building between the chapel with the existing worship center with a new 27,000 sq.ft. structure.
+Phase II will replace an inefficient older three story educational building with a new 27,000 sq.ft. structure.

 Phase III and IV would be the addition of structured parking for 344 cars.